-DEMAT academies use the Cambridgeshire PSHE Service Personal Development Programme (Personal Safety Units) and the Safer Spaces Toolkit which is intended to be used in addition to planned PSHE lessons to deepen children's understanding of sexist language, attitudes and behaviours and their consequences.
+DEMAT academies use the Cambridgeshire PSHE Service Personal Development Programme (Personal Safety Units) and the Safer Spaces Toolkit to strengthen pupil voice, raise awareness and prevent sexism and behaviours that cause others to feel unsafe.

 3. Procedures

 All DEMAT academies follow their Local Authority Safeguarding Partnership procedures, as well as Trust-wide requirements set out in the Headteachers' Handbook and related policies.
 Each academy will: